barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 > 1. Do not calculate according to your imagination;
 > 2. Let not your attention be drawn where the master raises his eyebrows or twinkles his eyes;
 > 3. Do not try to extract meaning from the way the koan is worded;
-> 4. Do not try to demnonstrate on the words;
+> 4. Do not try to demonstrate on the words;
 > 5. Do not think that the sense of the koan is to be grasped where it is held out as an object of thought;
 > 6. Do not take Zen for a state of mere passivity;
 > 7. Do not judge the koan with the dualistic standard of yu (asti) and wu (nasti);